Dr. Crippen (1962 film)

 Dr. Crippen is a 1963 British biographical film directed by Robert Lynn and starring Donald Pleasence, Coral Browne and Samantha Eggar.
 The film's plot concerns the real-life Edwardian doctor Hawley Harvey Crippen, who was hanged in 1910 for the murder of his wife.
 The cinematography was by Nicolas Roeg.

 Plot

-Crippen is portrayed as a downtrodden cuckold continually humiliated by his coarse, overbearing wife.
+In late 1910, Crippen is portrayed as a downtrodden cuckold continually humiliated by his coarse, overbearing wife.
 There is a strong suggestion in the story that he may have been innocent of murder, possibly killing his wife by accident, and that his younger mistress Ethel Le Neve is completely ignorant of the killing.
-The plot ostensibly covers Crippen's trial but the story is fleshed out with flashbacks to the doctor's relationship with his wife and his affair.
+The plot ostensibly covers Crippen's trial, but the story is fleshed out with flashbacks to the doctor's relationship with his wife and his affair.